eloylp/go-serve/README.md

 ### Main features

 * Serve specified folder via the HTTP protocol.
-* Add users authorization for `READ` and `WRITE` operations independently.
+* Users authorization for `READ` and `WRITE` operations independently.
+* Upload single files.
 * Upload `tar.gz` files and extract them under the specified path in the document root.
-* Download folders and files of your document root using `tar.gz` files as archive.
+* Download folders and files of your document root using `tar.gz` as archive.
 * Basic Prometheus metrics out of the box.
+Histograms for request duration, response size and upload size.
 * Option to serve metrics on an alternative port.
 * Status endpoint.